hybridgroup/skynet/README.md

 🔺 [gum](https://github.com/charmbracelet/gum) - A tool for creating interactive command-line applications.

 🔺 [osprey](https://github.com/k33g/osprey) - A lightweight Bash library for interacting with the DMR (Docker Model Runner) API.

+## 🔺 Warning

+You know the legends.
+Usage of this software is at your own risk.